docwho2/java-cdk-serverless-clamscan/README.md

-Project is somewhat based on  [AWS Labs cdk-serverless-clamscan](https://github.com/awslabs/cdk-serverless-clamscan)
+Project  [AWS Labs cdk-serverless-clamscan](https://github.com/awslabs/cdk-serverless-clamscan) was used as inspiration to create something simpler.